metasteve/INCD-Journal/index.md

 title: INCD Design Journal
 published: true
 ---
-# Welcome to this accessible Design Journal
+# Welcome my Accessible Design Journal
-This is a simple attempt at creating an easy to use, WCAG Compliant Design Journal platform for the INCD Echo cohort.
+This is my simple attempt at creating an easy to use, WCAG Compliant Design Journal platform for the INCD Echo cohort.
 I'll be focusing on commenting and documentation to make sure the journal easy to use and work with.
 The hopes are that users learn more about accessible web standards, working with Github itself (social coding), and deploying performant, scalable websites.

 #### The journal currently integrates: